Scott Braddock is a journalist and political analyst based in Austin, Texas.

 While in radio, he covered a broad range of issues with a special focus on education and immigration, two of the most important issues facing Texas and the nation.
 He also reported on stories of national importance including Hurricane Katrina, the BP oil spill, the prosecution of former House Majority Leader Tom DeLay, Andrea Yates’ release from prison, the death of Enron founder Ken Lay, and more.

 In honor of his many years of service to the Houston community, Houston Mayor Bill White declared April 11, 2008 as “Scott Braddock Day.”
 In 2013, Scott was named a “Rising Star” by the League of Women Voters of Houston Education Fund.

 A product of rural Texas, Scott began his radio career at the age of 16 in Brenham spinning records (yes, records) and reading school lunch menus on the air.
 From that point forward, Scott was hooked.
 He developed a passion for broadcast communication.
 He was a disc jockey in Bryan/College Station and later transitioned into news reporting in both Washington State and California.

 Scott was born in Wharton County where he lived and worked on his family farm.
-His two beautiful children, Alex and Carolyn, attend Texas public schools and are the reason he does everything he does.
+His two beautiful children, Alex and Carolyn, attend Texas public schools and are the reason for everything he does.